Skip to main content

 Together, we are working to help tackle spiking and assault to help ensure everyone feels safe to enjoy student life in London.
 Examples of this work include:

-- Working with venues, local licensing authorities and partners.
-We work closely with partners such as London Metropolitan Police and Safer Sounds, a partnership which shares best practice and training, to help create safe events and spaces in the capital.
-KCLSU report any venues where reported incidents of spiking have taken place to the licensing authorities for Southwark.
+• Working with venues, local licensing authorities and partners.
+We work closely with partners such as London Metropolitan Police and Safer Sounds, a partnership that shares best practice and training, to help create safe events and spaces in the capital.

-- Working to prevent and address harassment and sexual misconduct.
-The “Preventing and addressing harassment and sexual misconduct oversight committee” includes student representation from KCLSU.
-The purpose of this committee is to provide a forum to discuss emerging issues and initiatives related to bullying, harassment, and sexual violence, and help ensure that we are embedding good practice in our policies, procedures and culture.
+• Working to prevent and address harassment and sexual misconduct.
+The “anti-harassment and bullying oversight group” includes student representation from KCLSU.
+The purpose of this group is to provide a forum to discuss emerging issues and initiatives related to bullying, harassment, and sexual violence, to address the new Office for Students’ condition of registration, and to ensure we are embedding good practice in our policies, procedures and culture.